Microsoft meets expectations with $23.6B in revenue, Azure revenue up 93%

 Here are the highlights from today’s report:

 Cloud: Total revenue from Microsoft’s “Intelligent Cloud” business hit $6.8 billion this quarter.
 Microsoft expects its cloud-computing business to hit a $20 billion run rate by 2018.
 That’s up 11 percent from last year, when this number was $6.1 billion.
-Most importantly, though, Azure revenue was up 93 percent.
+Most importantly, though, Azure revenue was up 93 percent, a number that was driven both by increased demand for the core Azure compute services as well as Azure’s premium services.

 This was also the first full quarter since Microsoft’s massive $26 billion acquisition of LinkedIn closed.
 The expectation here was that LinkedIn would contribute about $950 million to Microsoft’s productivity and business processes segment and those numbers for LinkedIn came in a bit higher at $975 million.